CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/transport.md

 This supplemental content is intended to frame the transport options when blending HL7v2 ordering with FHIR results to complete the request/reply exchange between order placers (HCO/EHR) and order fillers (Lab).
 The options presented here assume HL7v2 ORM/ORU message exchange is a baseline capability offered by most EHR vendors and Labs.

 This supplemental content guide is intended to describe an HL7v2 to FHIR transition architecture.
-For a pure FHIR API approach to ordering, see [TODO: Which Ordering IG?]

 The content presented under each scenario header below describes the data and transport relationships between the HL7 ORM/ORU messages and the GenomeX FHIR bundle.